davribsan/YOLO-inference-in-C/README.md

 ## Licence

 This project does not include an explicit licence.
-All rights are reserved by the author, as part of a Master's Thesis (TFM).
+All rights are reserved by the author, as part of a Master's Thesis.